HMuraja/p5-book-review/README.md

 - "I am **a user** trying to **find an application where I can share, read and follow content about the books I like** but **I can't find one** because **other applications aren't specific enough** which makes me feel **like I can't share my passion for books with anyone**."

 ### Frontend Developer Role
-This project was made with an intent to demonstrate advanced frontend skills and few pricipals were followed in order to simulate the essential and important role that frontend developers play in a larger team:
+This project was made with an intent to demonstrate advanced frontend skills and few principles were followed in order to simulate the essential and important role that frontend developers play in a larger team:
 - Craft an user interfaces (UI) and optimize user experiences (UX).
 - Design and implement visually appealing interface, ensuring compatibility across different browsers and devices.
 - Integrate Front-End to the Back-End systems.